composer-unused/composer-unused/README.md

 </p>

 # composer-unused
-Show unused composer dependencies by scanning your code.
+A Composer Plugin to show unused Composer dependencies by scanning your code.
 Created by [Andreas Frömer](https://twitter.com/icanhazstring), logo by [Caneco](https://twitter.com/caneco).

 [![](https://img.shields.io/travis/com/icanhazstring/composer-unused.svg?style=flat-square)](https://travis-ci.org/icanhazstring/composer-unused)
 [![](https://img.shields.io/github/tag-date/icanhazstring/composer-unused.svg?label=version&style=flat-square)](https://github.com/icanhazstring/composer-unused/releases/latest)

 ## Motivation

-When working in a big repository, you sometimes lose track of your required composer packages.
-There may be so many packages you can't be sure if they are used or not.
+When working in a big repository, you sometimes lose track of your required Composer packages.
+There may be so many packages you can't be sure if they are actually used or not.

 Unfortunately, the `composer why` command only gives you the information about why a package is installed in dependency to another package.